polymonster/pmbuild/readme.md

 %{teamid}" = apple developer team id
 ```

-You can add your own user variables for use in any extension scripts.
+You can add your own user variables for use in any extension scripts to `config.user.jsn` in the current working directory.

 # Copy

 You can copy files with a copy task, this is often necessary to move files into a data directory or deploy to a dev kit, simply specify an array of file pairs (source, destination) in a task of type copy.
-Here you can supply [glob](https://docs.python.org/3/library/glob.html) or [regex](https://docs.python.org/3/library/re.html) to find files:
+Here you can supply [glob](https://docs.python.org/3/library/glob.html) or [regex](https://docs.python.org/3/library/re.html) to find files, a directory or a single file:

 ```yaml
 // copys from src to dest